AdobeDocs/pass.en/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/flows/temporary-access-flows/rest-api-v2-access-temporary-flows.md

    >[!TIP]
    >
-   > Suggestion: The streaming application can inform users that the temporary access has expired and advise them to initiate a basic authentication flow using a regular MVPD to continue watching.
+   > The streaming application can inform users that the temporary access has expired and advise them to initiate a basic authentication flow using a regular MVPD to continue watching.

 ## Retrieve profile for basic TempPass {#retrieve-profile-for-basic-temppass}